aredridel/recipes/index.md

 [Coffee and Cough Drop](Drinks/Coffee and Cough Drop.md), weird but good

+[Melon Syrup](Drinks/Melon Syrup.md), using waste parts of a rockmelon for flavor.

 [Mediterranean Gulf](Drinks/Mediterranean Gulf.md), using both tequila and Greek Mastiha liquor.